The Republic of Korea is a founding member of the EBRD and an important contributor to the Bank's work.

 Republic of Korea and the EBRD: at a glance

 €48mn donor funds supporting EBRD operations

 1% capital share

-Korea supports a wide range of activities in various sectors, from municipal and environmental infrastructure and energy efficiency to the financial sector.
-Korea has been engaged in the development of the knowledge economy, EBRD’s Capital Markets and Local Currency Market Initiative, energy efficiency, climate change and green growth initiatives.
+Korea provides funding for a wide range of activities in various sectors, from municipal and environmental infrastructure and energy efficiency to the financial sector.
+Korea has been engaged in the digitalisation, development of the knowledge economy, EBRD’s Capital Markets and Local Currency Market Initiative, energy efficiency, climate change and green growth initiatives.

 The Republic of Korea is increasingly becoming an important source for FDI into the EBRD region as Korean companies are actively looking at the EBRD region.